 4. Get up and move.
 If you want to lose weight and keep it off, you need to move your body regularly.
 It’s very difficult to reach and maintain a healthy weight if you’re sitting down all day, every day.
 But, that doesn’t mean you have to join a gym or take exercise classes or lift weights.
 It just means that you need to get up and move regularly, throughout the day, whether that movement is walking, dancing, riding a bike, or – if you enjoy it, going to the gym.

 The key is to figure out what kind of moving works for you – what you enjoy, what fits with your schedule and responsibilities, and what you’re willing to do regularly and consistently.

 For me, it’s almost entirely walking (with a few strength exercises thrown in a couple of days a week).
-I wear a Fitbit and use it to keep track of my steps, with the goal of getting 10,000 steps a day, 6 days a week.
+I wear a Fitbit and use it to keep track of my steps, and my goal is to walk 10,000 steps a day, 6 days a week.